 The history of modern bikepacking races is quite short.
 The first races that can be given this label are some off-road races in the USA in the early 2000s: the IditaBike race on the Alaskan snow and the Great Divide Race across the Rocky Mountains.
 Road-based bikepacking races started with the World Cycle Race in 2012, then the first Transcontinental Race in Europe in 2013 started to bring much more attention.
 In addition to the more modern style of bikepacking races, near the origins of cycle sport in the late 1800s there were many people recording times for riding ultra-distances solo and self-supported.

-- Elements That Define a Modern Bikepacking Race
+- Elements That Define a Bikepacking Race

-- A Brief History of Bike Racing
+- Early Bike Racing

-- The Earliest Road-Based Bikepacking Races: World Cycle Race & Transcontinental Race
+- The Earliest Road-Based Bikepacking Races

 - The Expansion of Bikepacking Races

-- Typical Statistics of Bikepacking Races
+- General Characteristics of Bikepacking Races

-Elements That Define a Modern Bikepacking Race
+Elements That Define a Bikepacking Race

 In a modern bikepacking race, riders are self-supported, no drafting is allowed and the clock never stops between the start and when the finish line is reached, which can be up to 7000 km later.
 Being self-supported / unsupported means that all equipment must be carried by the rider, no outside support is allowed, so no team cars, riders are on their own, but they can use all commercial services along the way (restaurants, grocery stores, hotels, bike shops, etc.).